 The Problem

 Running in Nairobi is hard to plan.
 Generic mapping apps give you roads, not loops.
-They don't know which trails turn to mud after the long rains, which stretches have no pavement, where loose dogs are reported, or whether a route stays shaded during the midday heat.
+They do not know which trails turn to mud after the long rains, which stretches have no pavement, where loose dogs are reported, or whether a route stays shaded during midday heat.
 Njia solves all of that in a single route request.

 How It Works